YiHou98/i2p-demo/data-biography.md

 _1. Information of Host_

-This part of information includes name,hosting time,host location,self-description, response rate and acceptance rate, whether the host a superhost, picture, count of different types of listings and verification information of host.
+_This part of information includes name,hosting time,host location,self-description, response rate and acceptance rate, whether the host a superhost, picture, count of different types of listings and verification information of host._

-_2.Information of the flat_
+_2. Information of the flat_

-Including the location, property type, room type, accommodations, bathrooms, bedrooms, beds and amenities.
+_Including the location, property type, room type, accommodations, bathrooms, bedrooms, beds and amenities._

 _3. Information of rent_

-Price, minimum nights, maximum nights and availability for different periods.
+_Price, minimum nights, maximum nights and availability for different periods._

 _4. Information of reviews_

-Number of reviews of different periods, reviews per month, first review time, last review time, and review score of different aspects.
+_Number of reviews of different periods, reviews per month, first review time, last review time, and review score of different aspects._

 ---

-### 5. What useful information does is it missing?
+### 5. What useful information is it missing?

-1.The comments of reviews
-2.Time series data such as the daily price of each flat 3.cancellation policy
-4.house rules such as whether the host allows pets, parties or smoking.
-5. Information of guests.
-Also, sometimes Airbnb may remove and hide some unwanted listings,
+_Host response rate is the percentage of new queries and reservation requests hosts responded to, not including the rate hosts responded to reviews._

+_Many fields of information provided by the hosts, such as name, location, picture and the flat information cannot be verified and true information may be missing._

 ---

 ### 6. To what extent is the data 'complete'?

-_your answer here_
+_This dataset includes many useful information related with host, flat, rent and consumers' reviews.
+These information are rather fundamental and can be used for some basic studies.
+However, some critical information is still missing.

+_1. The comments of reviews_

+_ This makes it impossible for us to study the feelings of consumers.

+_2. Time series data such as the daily price of each flat_

+_This dataset only includes the average price in the last 14 days without the detailed time series data.

+_3. Landlord of the flat_

+_4. Target guests of the flat_

+_It is impossible to determine whether the listings are available for short-term holiday renting or just conventional bed and breakfast accommodations._

+_5. House rules such as whether the host allows pets, parties or smoking._

+_6. Information of guests_

+_Finally, sometimes Airbnb may remove and hide some unwanted listings which makes information incomplete and biased._

 ---